 Each year Sunshine Coast Open House (SCOH) shines a spotlight on some of the most significant, interesting, historic and cutting-edge buildings and places on the Sunshine Coast.
 In 2020, the tradition of opening the doors for a weekend in October was not possible, so instead the focus was on some quality digital and virtual experiences to share with the Sunshine Coast Community and beyond.

 Sunshine Coast Open House Virtual Talk

-On Saturday 24 October Sunshine Coast Open House hosted a live panel discussion that explored the design principles behind great, responsive design and built projects on the Sunshine Coast.
+In October 2020 Sunshine Coast Open House hosted a live panel discussion that explored the design principles behind great, responsive design and built projects on the Sunshine Coast.

 Moderated by architect Phil Smith, the talk featured Lindy Atkin from Bark Design Architects; architect Tim Bennetton from Tim Bennetton Architects; Dan Sparks from Sparks Architects; Phil Jackson from Guymer Bailey; Norman Richards from Norman Richards Building Design; and Sarah Chalkley from Sunshine Coast Council Design and Placemaking Services.

 Live streamed from inside the historic Bankfoot House and Mary Grigor Centre, the discussion focused on how these architects and designers respond to the special character on the Sunshine Coast through a place-based approach.

 You can watch the Sunshine Coast Open House Virtual Talk here.

 These inspiring clips have been produced by the Sunshine Coast Council Design and Placemaking Branch to demonstrate and reinforce the 10 design principles featured in the Sunshine Coast Design book.